jawahar-shazab/docs/docs/api.md

 GET /v1/cameraDiscover/:siteRef/:agentRef
 ```

-Retrieves a list of discovered cameras for the specified site and agent.
+This API retrieves a list of cameras discovered for a particular site (`siteRef`) and agent (`agentRef`).
+It returns the cameras available for the specified agent at the given site, typically after the discovery process has been initiated.
+This helps in managing and reviewing the detected cameras.

 ---